Curtici

 The town's Hungarian name means "Trumpeter"; the German and Romanian names derive from that.
 The first written confirmation of the town Curtici dates back to the 16th century, specifically to 1519.
 In 1920, it became part of Romania.
 It was declared a town in 1968.

 Demographics

-According to the 2011 census, the population of the town is 6,849 inhabitants.
-From an ethnic point of view it has the following structure: 86.62% are Romanians, 3.19% Hungarians, 9.35% Roma, 0.11% Germans, 0.21% Ukrainians and 0.1% are of other or undeclared nationalities.
+At the 2021 census, Curtici had a population of 7,279.
+At the 2011 census, the town had 6,849 inhabitants, of which 86.62% were Romanians, 9.35% Roma, 3.19% Hungarians, 0.11% Germans, 0.21% Ukrainians, and 0.1% are of other or undeclared nationalities.

 Economy

 Its economy is in a continuous development.
 Due to the agricultural potential of the zone, to its favourable position from the western border of Romania, to its closeness to Arad, to the presence of the main railway making connection with Western Europe (the railway station of Curtici was inaugurated in 1921, simultaneously with the formation of the customs) the town is an important economic pole.
 The town attracts investments due to the establishment of the Arad-Curtici duty-free zone.

 In summer, the thermal water pool is the town's main tourist attraction.